-BazziteOS - Draft Script
+BazziteOS - Post Script

 IAW our ditching of the Microsoft eco system and the problems with MintOS in gaming we are moving various systems to BazziteOS.
 So far we have not been disappointed

-The followng is noted:
+The following is noted:

-1. The printer section has been left in as a guide
+- The printer section has been pulled

-Draft BazziteOS setup script.
+Post BazziteOS Installation script.

 #!/bin/bash